-61. By contrast, the Respondent's case is that UNAT in Lloret-Alcañiz et al.64, distinguished claims that challenged the legality of the Secretary-General's execution of legislative decisions from claims that challenged the legality of the legislative decisions themselves.
+"methodology which ensures that the results are stable, foreseeable and clearly distinguished claims that challenged the legality of the Secretary-General's execution of legislative decisions from claims that challenged the legality of the legislative decisions themselves.
 The Respondent proceeds to cite UNAT in that its authority did not include the review of the legality of General Assembly decisions, as it was not established to operate as a constitutional court.
-Additionally, the General Assembly has directed that UNDT and UNAT decisions "shall conform with General Assembly resolutions on issues related to human resources management".65 The Respondent derives therefrom that the UNDT lacks jurisdiction to review the legality of legislative decisions.
+Additionally, the General Assembly has directed that UNDT and UNAT decisions "shall conform with General Assembly resolutions on issues related to human resources management".
+78 The Respondent derives therefrom that the UNDT lacks jurisdiction to review the legality of legislative